RickGao/Mini-TPU/docs/info.md

 ## How to test

-Explain how to use your project
+Use instruction to control

 ## External hardware

+No external hardware